AAkaSh696/shell-scripts/README.md

-# shell-scripts
+# Shell Scripts

+This repository contains basic shell scripts created during my DevOps learning.
+It contains:
-This repo contains code/scripts of shell scripting concept along with best practices.
+- Shell scripting concept scripts along with their name
+- Some advanced shell scripting scripts
+- One project: Smart Automated File backup and recovery system with automation.

+## Tools Used
+- Bash
+- Linux